AdobeDocs/commerce-learn.en/help/app-builder/first-app/app-config-yaml-file.md

 # The `app.config.yaml` file

-This file determine the configuration for the application.
+This file determines the configuration for the application.

 ## Who is this video for?